- Bite-sized trips

-There are a few ways to apply for an India visa and the easiest is through the new E-visa process which is now available to applicants in the UK.
+There are a few ways to apply for an India visa, the easiest being through the E-visa process which is available to applicants in the UK.
 Holders of passports endorsed ‘British citizen’ who meet the eligibility criteria can apply for an e-Tourist Visa (e-TV) to enter India at certain designated airports.
 You can apply online a minimum of four days before your arrival.
-The visa costs US$ 100 per passenger (excluding credit/debit charges which must be paid at least 4 days before you travel).
-It will be valid for 365 days from the date of arrival in India and allow for multiple entries to the country on E-Visa for tourists. you’d be allowed to stay in India for up to 180 consecutive days from the date of entry.
+The visa costs vary depending on how long you are travelling.
+Full costs and validity times are listed below.
 One last thing, your passport will need to be valid for at least 6 months after your return date to the UK.